SuryaKarmakar/JavaScript-Programming/Courses/IBM-JavaScript-Essentials/README.md

 }
 ```

-Variables declared with let can be reassigned, but not redeclared within the same block.
+3. Const:

+Const is also introduced in ES6 and is used to declare variables with constant values.
+Once you assign a value to a const variable, you cannot reassign it a different value.
+It also has block level scoping.
+Variables declared with const are constant and can neither be reassigned nor redeclared within the same block.

 ```js
 const pi = 3.14;
 console.log(pix);
 ```

-Const is also introduced in ES6 and is used to declare variables with constant values.
-Once you assign a value to a const variable, you cannot reassign it a different value.
-It also has block level scoping.
-Variables declared with const are constant and can neither be reassigned nor redeclared within the same block.

 - Data types:

 JavaScript is a dynamically typed language, which means that you don't need to explicitly specify the data type of a variable when you declare it.
 The data type is determined dynamically at runtime based on the value you assign to the variable.

-1. Primiive data types
+1. Primiive data types:

+- Strings:

-a.
-Strings - represents text.
+Strings represents text.
 A string is enclosed in single or double quotes.

 ```js
 let name = "John";
 ```

+- Number:

-b.
-Number - represents both integers and floating-point numbers
+Number represents both integers and floating-point numbers

 ```js
 let age = 30;
 let price = 9.99;
 ```

+- Boolean:

-c.
-Boolean - represents true or false values.
+Boolean represents true or false values.

 ```js
 let isStudent = true;
 ```

+- Undefined:

-d.
-Undefined - represents a variable that has been declared, but hasn't been assigned a value.
+Undefined represents a variable that has been declared, but hasn't been assigned a value.

 ```js
 let x;
 ```

+- Null:

 Null represents an empty value or absence of any object value.